nomad-nmr/nomad-docs/blog/2022-04-07-visualization.md

 ---
-slug: visualisation
+slug: visualization
-title: NMR data - from inception to visualisation
+title: NMR data - from inception to visualization
 authors: [tomlebl]
 tags: [NOMAD, datastore, NMRium]
 ---

 March was somewhat tough in many ways.
 So, it has been a while since I made a blog post.
-However, I have kept busy building NOMAD as well and made a decent progress with datastore function and **[NMRium](https://www.nmrium.org/)** integration.
+However, I have kept busy building NOMAD and made a decent progress with datastore function and **[NMRium](https://www.nmrium.org/)** integration.

 <!--truncate-->